dingqy/EEE102-Assessment4-Backstage/README.md

 Notice: The program haven't passed the automatic unit test

 ## Class Function Introduction
+Notice: "book: XXX" means these attributes will be used when executing.
 ### Class Console
 #### 1. User login (string name, string password)
 * Return User whose permission is 0 if failing to log in